beejunk/universal-snowpack-example/README.md

 ## Snowpack

-This application makes use of a handy tool called [Snowpack](https://github.com/pikapkg/snowpack) which will take all your ES-module-compatable dependencies and install them in a designated folder that can then be used to serve up all required JavaScript assets.
+This application makes use of a build tool called [Snowpack](https://github.com/pikapkg/snowpack) which will take all your ES-module-compatable dependencies and install them in a designated folder that can then be used to serve up all required JavaScript assets.

 ## Additional resources